ChrisKlug/web-dev-workshop/labs/lab14/lab14.md

 Open the __AppHost.cs__ file in the __WebDevWorkshop.AppHost__ project, and add a new container resource somewhere before the addition of the __webdevworkshop-web__ resource.

 The name should be __identityserver__, and the image should be __zerokoll/webdevworkshop-identity-server__.
-And just as with the __ui__ resource, you will need to configure the required ports.
+Just as with the __ui__ resource, you will need to configure the required ports.
 In this case, there is only one port that needs to be exposed, and that is port 8081.
-And you can let Aspire control the port it chooses on the host.
+You can let Aspire control the port it chooses on the host.

 Don't forget to store the resource so that you can use it as a reference later on